Richard L. Fox: Legal career

 Fox left Dilworth Paxson LLP. to become a shareholder at Buchanan Ingersoll & Rooney in 2016.
 While at Buchanan, Fox remained a legal force in Philadelphia.
 In 2017, he spearheaded efforts to expand the Community College of Philadelphia and during the COVID-19 pandemic he established and maintained an employee relief fund for employees at the Union League of Philadelphia.
 In 2021, he worked with Report for America to help develop a bipartisan component in the Build Back Better Act to provide tax credits for local newspapers.
 Additionally, he was a consultant for the writing of the Local Journalism Sustainability Act.

 In 2022, Fox announced that after six years at Buchanan Ingersoll & Rooney, he would be leaving to start his own solo practice: The Law Offices of Richard L. Fox.
 In this capacity, Fox is better able to focus on his niche speciality of estate and philanthropic planning while having direct control over fees and hourly rates.
 In a statement Buchanan Ingersoll & Rooney said that they “anticipate continuing to collaborate with Richard as he moves to this new phase in his career.”

 Judge Emin Toro writing for the United States Tax Court cited Fox's treatise Charitable Giving: Taxation, Planning, and Strategies in the 2023 case Gerhardt v.
 IRS.

 Writings

 Fox is the author of Charitable Giving: Taxation, Planning, and Strategies, a legal treatise, published in 2008, on charitable giving and retirement plans.

 He is also a co-author of the 2012 book, Preserving a Home for Veterans, which chronicles Fox and others, who took on the Department of Veterans Affairs for leasing parts of property, donated to veterans, to private entities such as oil drillers.

 Fox sits on the advisory board and serves as an author for Estate Planning magazine, which is published by Thomson Reuters.
 He is also a frequent legal commentator for Bloomberg News, The Philadelphia Inquirer and Leimberg Information Services.
-In addition, he has provided legal commentary to The Wall Street Journal and The Washington Post.
+In addition, he has provided legal commentary to The Wall Street Journal, The Washington Post and CNBC.